GivyBoy/Quant-Portfolio-Tool/readme.md

     > Rising Sophomore, studying Math, CS, and Physics.
 Doing research on Classifiers, particularly Deep Neural Nets, at an REU, a NSF Funded Research Fellowship.
 Observing Inter/Intra-Class Boundaries in the latent space, with potential applications to evaluate the robustness of a classifier without prior training data or test data.
 Plan to develop a mock betting simulator, akin to those used for Quantiative Trading interviews, to develop strategy.

+3. Matthew Mione
+    > Rising Sophomore, studying Math and CS with a minor in Physics.
+Currently not participating in any research programs, but interested in applied/pure math research- would like to pursue an opportunity in a field such as probability theory or measure theory.
+Currrently working on developing my mathematical thinking through study, and I plan to use my knowledge to create a portfolio optimization strategies.
+Feel free to contact me at <matthewmione@gmail.com> or <mxm194032@miami.edu>.

 ## How to Contribute

 Note: these instructions assume a working knowledge of both `git` and `github` and that you also have `git` already installed on your machine